NTIG-Uppsala/elevhalsa-skylt/documentation.md

 If you use Github Desktop, go to [the repository page](https://github.com/NTIG-Uppsala/elevhalsa-skylt) and press the "Code" button.
 Then click on "Open with GitHub Desktop".
 Choose directory and then press "Clone".

 > Be sure to choose a directory that is not synced with OneDrive, Google Drive, or similar apps.
-Otherwise jekyll will not work.
+Otherwise Jekyll will not work.

 ### Step 2 - install WSL Ubuntu